 - Less intake of animal food products and vegetables can cause malnutrition.

 - Deficiency of Vitamin A causes over excretion of urine.

 - Mothers who do not breastfeed their infants put them at greater risk of Vitamin A deficiency as breast milk consists of a good amount of Vitamin A for a newborn baby.

-Signs and Symptoms of Vitamin A Deficiency
+Symptoms of Vitamin A Deficiency

 - Dry and rough skin.